-Suntory Products Ltd. Kanagawa Ayase Plant uses rainwater to water plants Strict Wastewater Management The Suntory Group established voluntary standards for waste water that are equally or stricter than the legal regulations and manages quality so that we may release waste water in a state as close to nature as possible.
+Strict Wastewater Management

+The Suntory Group established voluntary standards for waste water that are equally or stricter than the legal regulations and manages quality so that we may release waste water in a state as close to nature as possible.
 Waste water from our plants is first purified using anaerobic waste water treatment facilities and other equipment before it is released into sewers and rivers.
 Inspectors use measuring equipment to take daily readings of things like water quality under a constant monitoring regime.

 A treatment method that decomposes pollutants using microbes (anaerobic bacteria)

-24-hour waste water management system Initiatives at the Water Source Suntory Natural Water Sanctuary (Water Source Conservation/ Preserving Biodiversity) The Suntory Group started its Natural Water Sanctuary Initiative in 2003 to improve water resource cultivation and preserving biodiversity.
-The initiative has now expanded to approximately 12,000 hectares in 22 locations in 15 prefectures across Japan, and is recharging twice the volume of water it pumps from underground at its owned plants in Japan.
+24-hour waste water management system

+Initiatives at the Water Source

+Suntory Natural Water Sanctuary (Water Source Conservation/ Preserving Biodiversity)

+The Suntory Group started its Natural Water Sanctuary Initiative in 2003 to improve water resource cultivation and preserving biodiversity.
+The initiative has now expanded to more than 12,000 hectares in 26 locations in 16 prefectures across Japan, and is recharging twice the volume of water it pumps from underground at its owned plants in Japan.
 With the Suntory Institute for Water Science playing a central role, we are collaborating with researchers from various fields to carry out ongoing activities based on science, looking ahead decades or even 100 years into the future.